acdh-oeaw/generic-de-web-app/_posts/2016-08-11-part-2-getting-started.md

 layout:     post
 title:      # Part 2 - Getting started
 date:       2016-08-11 11:21:29
-summary:    In the second part of our tutorial we will install eXist-db, and create a ‘plain vanilla’ eXist-db web application using eXist-db´s in build Deployment Editor.
+summary:    In the second part of our tutorial we will install eXist-db, and create a ›plain vanilla‹ eXist-db web application using eXist-db´s in build Deployment Editor.
 categories: digital-edition
 ---

 # Introduction

-In the second part of our tutorial we will install eXist-db, and create a ‘plain vanilla’ eXist-db web application using eXist-db´s in build **Deployment Editor**.
+In the second part of our tutorial we will install eXist-db, and create a ›plain vanilla‹ eXist-db web application using eXist-db’s built-in **Deployment Editor**.
 Then we will start customizing this standard web app to our needs.
-We will customize the code layout by adding new directories and documents as well as ad some few lines of code in our applications controller.xql which is the script which is responsible to process the urls typed in the browser while navigating/controlling our application.
-These modifications do neither result in spectacular results, nor are very exiting as it will mostly be copy and pasting work.
-But this part of the tutorial will ease our further developement and might give you some general (although very superficial) insights in general mechanics of web applications.
+We will customize the code layout by adding new directories and documents as well as add some few lines of code to our application’s controller.xql which is the script responsible for processing the URLs typed in the browser while navigating/controlling our application.
+These modifications do neither result in spectacular results, nor are they very exiting as it will mostly be copy-and-paste work.
+But this part of the tutorial will ease our further developement and might give you some general (although very superficial) insights into the general mechanics of web applications.

 # Install eXist-db

 Since this is not an eXist-db tutorial, please consider [eXist-dbs documentation](http://exist-db.org/exist/apps/doc/quickstart.xml) for further information on installing and starting eXist-db.
-Here I will just describe the basic steps.
+Here, I will only describe the basic steps.
+To install and run eXist, you need a reasonably recent version of [Java](http://www.java.com/download).

 Browse to [eXist-db webpage](http://exist-db.org/) and download eXist-db.
-For this tutorial I am using Version 3.0 which is for the time being considered as a ‘release candidate’ and not ‘production ready’ yet but stable enough to build our small digital editions application.
+For this tutorial, I am using Version 3.0 which is for the time being considered as a ›release candidate‹ and not ›production ready‹ yet but stable enough to build our small digital editions application.
 The easiest way is to download the [eXist-db-setup-3.0.RC1.jar](https://bintray.com/artifact/download/existdb/releases/eXist-db-setup-3.0.RC1.jar) file, double click on the downloaded file and follow the installation instructions.
 The default settings are good enough, so just keep on clicking next.

-After a hopefully successful installation start eXist-db.
+After a hopefully successful installation, start eXist-db.
 In case while installing you didn't check the option to create a shortcut in your start menu and/or desktop, browse to the directory you used to install eXist-db, look for a file named **start.jar**, and double click it.
 You should see a loading screen and a small icon should be placed in your taskbar.
 A right mouse click opens a menu.
 Click on "Open Dashboard".
 Your favorite browser should open with the address [http://localhost:8080/exist/apps/dashboard/index.html](http://localhost:8080/exist/apps/dashboard/index.html).
 Alternatively you can also just follow this link.

 # Create an eXist-db standard Web App

-To quote from [eXist-db web page](http://exist-db.org/exist/apps/doc/development-starter.xml), eXist-db is  "much more than just an XML database, eXist-db provides a complete platform for the development of rich web applications based on XML and related technologies (XQuery, XForms, XSLT, XHTML...)."
+To quote the [eXist-db web page](http://exist-db.org/exist/apps/doc/development-starter.xml), eXist-db is  »much more than just an XML database, eXist-db provides a complete platform for the development of rich web applications based on XML and related technologies (XQuery, XForms, XSLT, XHTML...).«

-Thankfully eXist-db provides also a very comfortable entry point for creating new web applications.
-As described in detail [here](http://exist-db.org/exist/apps/doc/development-starter.xml), go the the [dashboard](http://localhost:8080/exist/apps/dashboard/index.html), open eXist-db xml editor [eXide](http://localhost:8080/exist/apps/eXide/index.html) and in its main menu select **Application/New Application** and start filling out the form provided by the ‘Deployment Editor’.
+Thankfully eXist-db also provides a very comfortable entry point for creating new web applications.
+As described in detail [here](http://exist-db.org/exist/apps/doc/development-starter.xml), go the the [dashboard](http://localhost:8080/exist/apps/dashboard/index.html), open eXist-db xml editor [eXide](http://localhost:8080/exist/apps/eXide/index.html) and in its main menu select **Application/New Application** and start filling out the form provided by the ›Deployment Editor‹.

 ## Deployment Editor

-* Since we don't want our application to look like eXist-db, we select as **Template** *Plain (using Bootstrap CSS)*.
+* Since we don't want our application to look like eXist-db, under **Template** we choose *Plain (using Bootstrap CSS)*.

-* **Type of the package** we stick with the default *Application*
+* As **Type of the package**, we stick with the default *Application*

-* For **Target collection** let´s choose *thun-demo*, same as for **Abbreviation**
+* For **Target collection**, let’s choose *thun-demo* and the same for **Abbreviation**

-* As it is mention in the description, the **Name** has to be a URI.
-Since the value of this field is not visible in public it doesn't really matter what to fill out here.
-I usually use a domain registered to me ([http://www.digital-archiv.at](http://www.digital-archiv.at)), add an ‘ns’ prefix (ns stands for namespace) and append the value I entered as **Abbreviation.** This sums up to *[http://www.digital-archiv.at/ns/thun-dem*o](http://www.digital-archiv.at/ns/thun-demo)*.*
+* As it is mentioned in the description, the **Name** has to be a URI.
+Since the value of this field is not visible in public, it doesn't really matter what to fill out here.
+I usually use a domain registered to me ([http://www.digital-archiv.at](http://www.digital-archiv.at)), add an ›ns‹ prefix (*ns* stands for namespace) and append the value I entered as **Abbreviation.** This sums up to [*http://www.digital-archiv.at/ns/thun-demo*](http://www.digital-archiv.at/ns/thun-demo).

-* Unlike **Name** the value of **Title** will be visible to the public.
-By default it will be used in the applications main nav bar as well as in the title element in the applications title element of the HTML´s header element.
+* Unlike **Name**, the value of **Title** will be visible to the public.
+By default it will be used in the applications main navigation bar as well as in the title element of the generated HTML’s header element.
 I go for *Thun Demo App*.

-* For the time being let's leave the other fields of the Deployment Editor as they are.
+* For the time being, let’s leave the other fields of the Deployment Editor as they are.

-After clicking **Done** another window should have opened, showing you the content of our freshly created thun-demo application.
+After clicking **Done**, another window should have opened, showing you the content of our freshly created thun-demo application.

 # Customize application’s code layout

-The basic application code layout created by the Deployment Editor consists of the three directories (modules, resources, templates) and seven documents of different kind stored in the application's root directory.
+The basic application code layout created by the Deployment Editor consists of the three directories (modules, resources, templates) and seven documents of different kind stored in the application’s root directory.

 To see the results of all our effort, browse to [http://localhost:8080/exist/apps/thun-demo/index.html](http://localhost:8080/exist/apps/thun-demo/index.html). ![image alt text]({{ site.baseurl }}/images/part-2/image_0.jpg)

 We could start building our digital edition application right away.
 But I prefer to modify this default application code layout a little bit.
-Because right now all our HTML files are meant to be stored in the application’s root directory.
-This is basically not a problem but I like a more structured code base.
-Therefore let´s create a new directory in our application's root directory, called *pages*.
-To create a new directory you can browse to eXist-db´s [dashboard](http://localhost:8080/exist/apps/dashboard/index.html) and click on the the **Collections** tile which will open the **Collection Browser**.
+Right now, all our HTML files are meant to be stored in the application’s root directory.
+This is not necessarily a problem but I like a more structured code base.
+Therefore, let’s create a new directory in our application’s root directory called *pages*.
+To create a new directory you can browse to eXist-db’s [dashboard](http://localhost:8080/exist/apps/dashboard/index.html) and click on the the **Collections** tile which will open the **Collection Browser**.
 Navigate to the application root directory */db/apps/thun-demo*, click on the **New Collection** icon, enter *pages* as **name** and click ok.

 ## Connect oXygen and eXist-db

-The prefered way (for me) is to use oXygen **Data Source Explorer**.
+For editing XML files, the prefered way (for me) is to use oXygen **Data Source Explorer**.
 See [here](https://www.oxygenxml.com/xml_editor/eXist_support.html) to get instructions on how to connect oXygen with eXist-db.
 In case you are using oXygen 16 or higher, connecting to eXist-db is even easier.
-In the main menu click on Window/Show View and select **Data Source Explorer**.
+In the main menu, click on Window/Show View and select **Data Source Explorer**.
 Unfold the Data Source Explorer sidebar and click on the small wheel icon **Configure Database Sources**.
 In the opening **Preferences** window click on **Create eXist-db XML connection** and fill out the form.
 The defaults are

 <table>
   <tr>